Mardell: Obamacare on a precarious political tightrope

 He thinks the fragile website is just being used as a stick to beat President Barack Obama.

 "Perception is reality, and all that some folks need is a reason, relative to our president and his initiatives," he said.
-"However, I think time will prove that the Affordable Care Act is something that is of great significance and benefit for those who have been underserved and overlooked for far too long."'A big mess'
+"However, I think time will prove that the Affordable Care Act is something that is of great significance and benefit for those who have been underserved and overlooked for far too long."

 After the service, Lorraine Beard - in a crisp white nurse's uniform - hands out notices about how to enrol in a health insurance plan through Washington DC's Obamacare website.